-The School received donations totalling £5,000 from the associated charity Clitheroe Royal Grammar School Foundation (charity number 1174177).
-These donations were for a variety of educational purposes.
-At the year end all of these donations had been fully utilised.
+The School received donations totalling £93,000 from the associated charity Clitheroe Royal Grammar School Foundation (charity number 1174177).
+These donations were for a variety of educational and capital purposes which included £26,000 towards computer costs and £22,000 towards a new canopy at main school.
+At the year end £25,000 received towards student counselling costs remained unspent.

-No related party transactions took place in the period of account, other than certain Trustees' remuneration and expenses already disclosed in note 9.
+No other related party transactions took place in the period of account, other than certain Trustees' remuneration and expenses already disclosed in note 9.